Former UCA RA arrested after student claims he raped her

 CONWAY, Ark. — On February 6 police arrested a former University of Central Arkansas Resident Assistant in connection to a possible rape of an 18-year-old woman in a UCA dorm.

+Students were shocked and couldn’t believe it.
+We spoke to one student who knew Isaac and says he was a nice person.

+It’s been almost eight months since the incident happened and some students say the school should have notified them.

-According to a UCA police report, a woman told UCA police in June of 2019 that she had been raped by an RA of the dorm, Issac Tape.
+According to a UCA police report, a woman told UCA police in June of 2019 that she had been raped by an RA of the dorm, Isaac Tape.

+“It’s just crazy honestly because we worked together like, that was my co RA,” Astreya Clarke said.

 While in his room she says that they drank orange juice while talking with one another.